 Various national and state-based schemes exist:

-EEIS aims to maintain momentum on targets for low cost and high electricity and gas savings, give greater certainty to energy retailers about their obligations under the scheme, and harmonise the Australian Capital Territory system with those of other jurisdictions.
+The Energy Efficiency Improvement Scheme (EEIS) aims to maintain momentum on targets for low cost and high electricity and gas savings, give greater certainty to energy retailers about their obligations under the scheme, and harmonise the ACT system with those of other jurisdictions.

-The VEU Registry is an online system that:
+The Victorian Energy Upgrades (VEU) Registry is an online system that:

 - facilitates the creation, registration, transfer and surrender of Victorian energy efficiency certificates (VEECs)